 Ode to the God of Love

 “Rufus loves Helen”, sound familiar right?
 This is not the carving on our children’s school wall; this one is found at the ruins of Pompeii.
 Such love declarations were scattered in many cities from Italy to Egypt.
 Some are highly romantic, for example “if one doesn’t believe in the Goddess of Love, one shall look at my girlfriend”.
 But others are vulgar and contain pornographic materials, for example, a writing goes on saying that the writer, obviously a man, will penetrates men’s behind.
-Not much different from graffiti found in our public
+Not much different from graffiti found in our publictoilet wall today.
+There is also a bizarre declaration of loyalty of a wife who wrote “I will not sell my husband” Surely the public wall provided a perfect media for lovers of the Ancient Rome to express their feelings.

 Still related with love business, ancient Roman graffiti also tell us how wall carving was used in prostitution industry as marketing tool.
 Prostitutes and their pimp used graffiti to advertise their service.
 Names of great beauty and where to find them were written on the wall.
 Some satisfied customer usually also left some writings on the wall in favor of the prostitute.